nextflow-io/nf-hack17/README.md

 Project ideas are listed in the [issues page](https://github.com/nextflow-io/hack17/issues).

 The following [Gitter channel](https://gitter.im/nextflow-io/hack17) is available to the participants to quickly exchange information or question related to the workshop activities.

+### Tutorial

+The Nextflow tutorial is available at [this reporitory](https://github.com/nextflow-io/hack17-tutorial).